sashee/appsync-rds-tagged-templates/README.md

-# Sample code to show how to use RDS data source with AppSync
+# Sample code to show how to use RDS data source and SQL tagged templates with AppSync

 ## Deploy